dipu989/Tech-Feed/README.md

 This App shows top tech news :newspaper: in user's feed.
 This app uses HackerNews API to fetch latest news and display on the screen.
 Users can read more about the news by clicking on any one of them.

+## How to Build Your own instance?

+### Requirements
+1) Git
+2) Android Studio

+### Steps

+1) Go ahead and fork the Project to make your own instance of this project.
+2) Then type `git clone https://github.com/your_usernam/Tech-Feeds`
+3) Build this project using android studio.

 ## Screenshot of Home Page.

  ![Home Page](https://user-images.githubusercontent.com/31280303/52397531-e930ba80-2adb-11e9-8345-3219ab4c531e.png)